espressif/esp-idf/docs/en/get-started/index.rst

 Windows
 ~~~~~~~

-:ref:`get-started-cmake-windows-tools-installer` for Windows creates an "ESP-IDF Command Prompt" shortcut in the Start Menu.
+:ref:`get-started-windows-tools-installer` for Windows creates an "ESP-IDF Command Prompt" shortcut in the Start Menu.
 This shortcut opens the Command Prompt and sets up all the required environment variables.
 You can open this shortcut and proceed to the next step.

 Alternatively, if you want to use ESP-IDF in an existing Command Prompt window, you can run: